Board Certified Doctors

 was born and raised in the Poconos region of Pennsylvania as the oldest of three girls.
 She grew up in a large close-knit extended family spanning four generations made up mostly of medical professionals, scientist, and musicians/artists.
 It was her family that inspired her love for medicine and science but her bond with animals made her become the first Veterinarian in her family.
 Also, despite not inheriting their musical talents, she is known to be caught bursting out in song behind the scenes at the clinic.

-In 2013 Dr. Wash moved to Providence, Rhode Island to join a small animal practice and to be closer to her sister and nephew who live on Martha’s Vineyard.
-It was in Providence where she met her fiancé and they have decided to move to Connecticut to start their lives together.
-Within the field of veterinary medicine, she enjoys preventative medicine, pain management, wound care, pediatrics, and the challenge of fussy felines.
-Her friends and co-workers named her the ‘Cat Whisperer’.
-Outside of work she enjoys spending time with her two kitties, Mazi and Lagniappe, and her fiancé.
+Within the field of veterinary medicine, Dr. Bender is passionate about preventative medicine, pain management, wound care, pediatrics, end-of-life care, and the challenge of fussy felines.
+Outside of work she enjoys spending time with her two kitties, Mazi and Lagniappe, and her family.
 She also enjoys cooking, traveling, horseback riding, and cuddling up with a good book or movie.